-The Scheme first invested in the LGIM Future World funds in October 2020 and so 5 year performance is not currently available.
+^{}The Scheme first invested in the LGIM Future World funds in October 2020 and so 5 year performance is not currently available.

-The Scheme first invested in the Insight MBAM funds on 8 July 2022 and the Insight Index-Linked Gilt Funds on 16 January 2023 and so long-term performance is not currently available.
+^{}The Scheme first invested in the Insight MBAM funds on 8 July 2022, in the Insight Leveraged Gilt portfolio and Insight ABS Fund on 9 April 2024 and in the Liquidity Plus Fund on 16 April 2024 and so long-term performance is not currently available.

-Economic and market conditions over the year to 31 December 2023
+Economic and market conditions over the year to 31 July 2024